 - Reach out to an AIVRTTAC specialist;

-- If you are taking classes with Western Indian College, ask questions; and
+- If you are taking classes with Northwest Indian College, ask questions; and

-- Request that CANAR (Consortia Administrator Native American Rehabilitation, Inc.) provide specific training around your need.
+- Request that CANAR (Consortia of Administrators for Native American Rehabilitation, Inc.) provide specific training around your need.

 - Second, Management Plan